zekefromnextweek/Alternate-Credit-Score-/README.md

     -cell phone payments<br />
     -rent payments<br />

   Each late payment will resort in subtracting points from their score and, on-time payments will add to their score.
-To make the scoring<br />
+To make the scoring
-  a but more simple, I will only be using two months worth of payments.<br />
+  system a bit more simple, I will only be using two months worth of payments.<br />
   P.S.
 I will give instructions on how to run the program after it is made :)